Captain Munnerlyn: 2009

 Munnerlyn was selected by the Carolina Panthers in the seventh round (216th overall) of the 2009 NFL draft.
 Munnerlyn called being drafted by the Panthers, "exciting, because I played college ball at South Carolina, and that's only like an hour away.
 It was exciting to hear my name get called.
 I'm ready for it, ready to take my game to the next level."
 Munnerlyn holds the Panthers career interception return touchdown record with 5 touchdowns and is tied for the club's single-season record with 2, a feat he achieved in both 2012 and 2013 seasons, the only Panthers player to have multiple interception return scores in a season twice.
 The 5 interception touchdowns ranked second in the NFL from 2010 to 2014.

 In the 2009 preseason, Munnerlyn was competing with wide receiver Ryne Robinson for the punt returner job.
 In the Panthers second preseason game against the Miami Dolphins, Munnerlyn returned a punt 58 yards and also fumbled one but recovered it, while Robinson fumbled a punt which the Dolphins recovered.
 He eventually won the punt return job as well as the primary nickel cornerback spot beating out C. J. Wilson and Sherrod Martin (who was selected 157 picks before Munnerlyn) by the end of September.
 On November 29, Munnerlyn suffered a concussion against the New York Jets but said days later that he planned on playing in the next game despite the NFL's changing of the concussion policy.
 Munnerlyn did not play the following week's game against the Buccaneers as he was inactive but returned the next week to play against the 8-5 New England Patriots; in the game, he recovered a fumble by running back Sammy Morris.
 In a Week 16 game at the New York Giants, he forced a fumble by quarterback Eli Manning on the last play of the first half.
 Munnerlyn completed his first season as a Panther playing in 15 games total with four starts, posting 43 tackles, one forced fumble, one fumble recovery and two passes defensed as the Panthers defense finished fourth in the NFL in pass defense, eighth in total defense and ninth in scoring defense and recorded 18 takeaways in the final six games of the season.
-The Panthers ended up finishing 3rd in the NFC South with 8 wins and 8 losses.
+The Panthers ended up finishing third in the NFC South with a 8–8 record.
 On special teams, Munnerlyn also averaged 9.0 yards on 31 punt returns with a long of 37 yards, returned one kickoff for 15 yards and was credited with four special teams tackles.